 Some marketers believe you can only have one or the other: an engaged audience or a high-converting audience.
 You can have both but you shouldn’t focus exclusively on engagement; conversions don't come unless you actively apply conversion optimization tactics.

-Ben Shwartz at Crazy Egg defines several types of engagement: brand engagement, social media engagement, website engagement, and landing page engagement.
+Ben Shwartz at Crazy Egg defines several types of marketing engagement strategies: brand engagement, social media engagement, website engagement, and landing page engagement.
 These are all rather self-explanatory except for brand engagement.
-It is simply how in tune your audience is with your company’s brand.
+It is simply how much in tune your audience is with your company’s brand.

-One or more of these different types of engagement will be your goals at some point or the other.
-During some instances in your marketing journey, you might want to improve your brand engagement.
+One or more of these different types of engagements will be your goal at some point or the other.
+Initially you might want to improve your brand engagement.
 At other times, you’ll want your landing pages or even your website to be the star of the show.

-There is indeed a correlation between engagement and conversions.
+Lead engagement and lead conversions can go hand-in-hand.
 If your audience is already reading your content and getting value from it, they may be more receptive to your offers.
-Whatever the offer may be, you can get higher conversions if you already have a good level of engagement.
+Whatever the offer may be, you can get higher conversions if you already have a high level of engagement.

-Be aware of the thin line between keeping in touch with your audience and overdoing it on the engagement.
-If you have an abstractly-designed or over-interactive website that posts on social media a dozen times a day, that falls in the "spammy website" category.
+Be aware of the thin line between keeping in touch with your audience and overdoing it.
+If you have an abstractly-designed or over-interactive website that posts on social media a dozen times a day, it can fall into in the "spammy website" category.

 Web forms, also known as conversion forms, are a great way for driving engagement.
 These forms are often formatted as easy and quick-to-answer quizzes.
 A lead only has to click a few buttons, type in their contact information, and hit the submit button.